patmora.com

 Teachers & Librarians

-Click here for some curriculum activities for The Rainbow Tulip.
+Find curriculum activities for The Rainbow Tulip.

 If you have an activity or activities to share, please email these along with your name and school or library name.

-A Note from Pat
+A note from Pat:

 For Mother’s Day one year, I was able to take my mother, Estela Mora, a special gift, a book about her when she was in first grade in El Paso, Texas.
 Mom lives in Santa Monica now and is eighty-three.
 I tell her that when I show her childhood picture at conferences and schools, people say she was so cute.
 Mom says, "Tell them I’m still cute!"